This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Day 9

-Start your day by visiting Palenque ruins.
-The Palenque ruins date from ca. 226 BC to ca. 799 AD.
-After its decline, it was overgrown by the jungle of cedar, mahogany, and other trees, but has since been excavated and restored.
-Palenque is a medium-sized site but it contains some of the finest architecture, sculpture and carvings that the Mayas produced.
-Temple of the Inscriptions and Temples of the Cross are some of the most important structures at Palenque.
-After the ruins visit Palenque Site Museum which displays finds from the site and Palenque’s history.
+Begin your day with a trip to the Palenque Ruins, which date back to around 226 BC and continued until about 799 AD.
+Following its decline, the site became enveloped by a lush jungle filled with cedar, mahogany, and various other trees, but it has since been uncovered and restored.
+Although Palenque is a medium-sized archaeological site, it boasts some of the most exquisite architecture, sculptures, and carvings created by the Maya civilization.
+Notable structures include the Temple of the Inscriptions and the Temples of the Cross, which are among the most significant at Palenque.
+After exploring the ruins, make sure to visit the Palenque Site Museum, where you can see artifacts from the site and learn more about its fascinating history.

-In the afternoon just relax with a drink at one of the lovely cafés in La Cañada neighborhood.
+Take some time in the afternoon to unwind with a refreshing drink at one of the charming cafés in the La Cañada area.

 Day 10-13: Mérida